kajzer/airbnb-clone-c4s/README.md

 ### Charging Function
 1. Create new function charge in reservations_controller.rb
 2. Add route for reservations
-3. Test with postman GIT -
+3. Test with postman.
+The access_token was taken from db directly GIT -

 ### Updating Reservations Controller
-1.
+1. Create new action your_listings in rooms controller
+2. Create new action reservations_by_room n reservations_controller
+3. Cerate new serializer for Reservations
+4. Add routes
+5. Test with postman GIT -